 It is also at this stage that Marketing begins to qualify the Leads that are more advanced and that have the profile of your company’s customers.
 Here, Leads are divided between those who are ready to be passed on to Sales and those who remain in Marketing as they do not yet meet predefined criteria that would qualify them.

-Company size, segment, Lead position or number of materials downloaded can be criteria to define whether or not a contact should be sent to a seller, thus moving to the next stage.
+Company size, segment, Lead position or number of materials downloaded can be criteria to define whether or not a contract should be sent to a seller, thus moving to the next stage.

 Leads can be contacted with an indirect offer such as a free trial offer, making contact responsiveness even easier.
 For this, use and abuse the information present in the relationship history generated by Marketing to go straight to the “pain” point of your potential customer.
 After all, if your Lead has been following materials on a specific topic, it is very likely that he will be open to a solution.